 These fields, in conjunction with the other multiple signon fields, give the sites control of the implementation of Auto Signon for users in both the GUI and roll-and-scroll environments.
 The values in the AUTO SIGN-ON and MULTIPLE SIGN-ON fields in the NEW PERSON file (#200) take precedence over the values in the DEFAULT AUTO SIGN-ON and DEFAULT MULTIPLE SIGN-ON fields in the KERNEL SYSTEM PARAMETERS file (#8989.3).
-Therefore, the fields in the NEW PERSON file (#200) are null, the values in the KERNEL SYSTEM PARAMETERS file (#8989.3) are used.
+Therefore, the fields in the NEW PERSON file (#200) are checked first.
+If the user fields in the NEW PERSON file (#200) are null, the values in the KERNEL SYSTEM PARAMETERS file (#8989.3) are used.